TurkuNLP/Turku-neural-parser-pipeline/docs/install.md

     source venv-parser-neural/bin/activate
     pip3 install wheel

-Then you need to install the necessary libraries:
+Then you need to install the necessary libraries (note: remember to remove tensorflow or pytorch from the requirements if you need to install them separately due to particular limitations of your machine):

     pip3 install -r requirements-gpu.txt